 Following amendments to state legislation, twenty percent of inmate's wages were garnished, and half of this was remitted back to the SC Department of Corrections (SCDC) for the support of the work release program.
-The SC Department of Public Safety (SCDPS), Office of Justice Programs, administered the remaining half of the funds until passage of Act 141.
-The SC Department of Corrections now retains 15% of inmates' wages and SVAP receives 5%.
-However, Proviso #89-157 of 2011 provided for the transfer of \$20,500 per month to the SCDPS SVAP account from SCDC.
+Proviso #89-157 of 2011 amended this amount to 5% of inmate work release wages and provided for the transfer of an additional \$20,500 per month to the SVAP account.
 This is in addition to the 5% allocated by statute.
 As of July 1, 2017 following the passage of Act 96, the South Carolina Crime Victim Services Act, funds are administered by the South Carolina Office of the Attorney General, Crime Victim Services Division, Department of Crime Victim Assistance Grants.

-The grant programs may be considered in the following categories:
+SVAP grant programs may be considered in the following categories:

 - 1. Victims of Sexual Assault

-- 2. Victims of Domestic Violence
+- Victims of Domestic Violence

 - 3. Victims of Child Abuse and Neglect

 - 4. Training Programs

 - 5. Previously Underserved Victims of Crime

-Match requirements are now 80 percent Grantor/20 percent In-Kind or Cash Match.
+Match requirements are 80 percent Grantor / 20 percent In-Kind or Cash Match.